nics-tw/petsard/docs/2024-01-05-Outlierist.md

 ## `Outlierist_LOF`: Identify outliers by Local Outlier Factor

-Identify the outliers using local outlier factor from sklearn.
+Identify the outliers using `LocalOutlierFactor` from sklearn.
 It is a global transformation.
 That is, if any of the column uses local outlier factor as an outlierist, it will overwrite the whole config and edit all outlierists to local outlier factor.

 ```python
 from PETsARD.Processor.Outlierist import Outlierist_LOF